Boosting the Local Invariance for Better Adversarial Transferability: Methodology

 \subsection{Local Invariance Boosting Approach}

-Building on the previous analysis, we propose a novel attack approach called Local Invariance Boosting approach (LI-Boost), which enhances the local invariance of adversarial perturbations \wrt the clean image to improve transferability across models.
+Building on the above analysis, we propose a novel attack framework called Local Invariance Boosting approach (LI-Boost), which enhances the local invariance of adversarial perturbations w.r.t the clean image to improve transferability across various models.
 Specifically, we can formulate the problem as follows:

-where $k$ represents the maximum number of pixels by which the perturbation is translated.
+where $k$ represents the maximum number of pixels by which the perturbation is translated, and the local neighborhood for the perturbation $\delta$ as in Eq:

 To assess the effectiveness of this approach, we employ MI-FGSM to solve Eq.~\eqref{eq:obj} using various $k$.
-As shown in Fig.~\ref{fig:local_invariance:enhanced_invariance}, adversarial transferability consistently improves when enhancing the local invariance.
-However, it is important to note that this enhancement comes at a cost: the performance of white-box attacks deteriorates since generating such perturbation is hard.
-Also, the computational complexity escalates significantly.
-Specifically, the number of forward and backward propagations required for each update scales quadratically with $k$, resulting in a significant increase in computational time as $k$ grows.
-For instance, $3\times 3=9$ forward and backward propagations are needed for $k=1$ whereas $5\times 5=25$ are required for $k=2$.
-This results in progressively less efficient attack computations as $k$ increases.
+We choose \mbox{ResNet-50} as the white-box backbone and the other eight normally trained models illustrated in Sec.~\ref{sec:setup} as the black-box settings.
+As shown in Fig.~\ref{fig:mifgsm_k_performance_brute}, adversarial transferability consistently improves when enhancing the local invariance, providing empirical support for our hypothesis.

+While a min-max formulation could theoretically enforce robustness against the worst-case spatial shift, such an objective is notoriously difficult to optimize in practice.
+To mitigate this issue, we relax the min-max objective into an expected loss maximization task as follows:

+However, computing the exact expectation is computationally prohibitive, as the required propagations scale quadratically with the increase of translation bound $k$ (\eg, from 9 at $k$ = 1 to 49 at $k$ = 3).
+This quadratic complexity leads to a sharp efficiency decline in larger search spaces, as detailed in the runtime and backpropagation analysis in Tab.~\ref{tab:time_complexity}.

-To enhance computational efficiency without sacrificing the attack effectiveness, we randomly sample multiple translated perturbations for each update.
-Specifically, the gradient is computed as follows:
+To enhance computational efficiency without sacrificing the attack effectiveness, we employ a Monte Carlo sampling strategy~\cite{1949monte} to approximate the gradient by randomly drawing multiple shifted perturbations in each update.
+Specifically, the gradient is estimated as:

-where $i, j$ are randomly sampled from $[-k,k]$ with $k$ is a predefined parameter of the upper bound of translated pixels, and $N$ denotes the total number of sampled perturbations.
+where $i, j$ in $\mathcal{N}_k(\delta)$ are randomly sampled from $[-k,k]$ with $k$ being a predefined parameter of the upper bound of translated pixels. $N$ denotes the total number of sampled perturbations.
 The selection of an appropriate $N$ is crucial for balancing the trade-off between attack efficiency and \mbox{effectiveness}.
 It is important to note that LI-Boost is a general boosting technique applicable to a variety of attacks.
 As an example, we incorporate LI-Boost into the MI-FGSM, denoted as LI-Boost-MI.
-The details are summarized in Algorithm~\ref{alg1}.
+The details are summarized in Algorithm~\ref{alg:algorithm} for clarity.